 - Choose the option for the "Analysis Export"

-How the Analysis Export Works: This will export the ideas along with their supporters and any data we have about those supporters.
+How the Analysis Export Works: This will export the ideas along with their voters and any data we have about those voters.

 4 Ways to Use the Analysis Export